VassilisDaioglou/EMF33/README.md

 *Author: Vassilis Daioglou*\
 *Contact: v.daioglou@uu.nl | @vassican*

+## Process
+This script process a snapshot of the entire EMF-33 database (available here: https://tntcat.iiasa.ac.at/EMF30BIODB/dsd?Action=htmlpage&page=welcome)\

+This is read in from the ***ReadData.R*** script to produce scaled down datasets to be further processed for each specific cross-cut.\

+Additional data (model results not reported on EMF-33 database or external literature) are provided in this repository in the *data* folder.\

 ## Scripts
 - ***ReadData.R:*** Reads in raw data from EMF-33 database and subsets into relevant datasets for *Technologies.R* and *Trade.R*
   - *Input:* Snapshot of EMF-33 database.
 Some extra model correctoions